wealthkernel/api-documentation-guides/docs/accounts/Basics.md

 # Account Basics

-Accounts are an entity which hold information about the type product a client may wish to open, and validate that one of more parties can open a product of that type.
+Accounts are an entity which hold information about the type product a client may wish to open and validate that [all the requirements](Opening-Requirements.md) are met to be able to open that account.

 Each account can have multiple parties and also have multiple Portfolios.

 For example, here are the links that a JISA would have

 ![Account-JISA-ER](../../assets/images/accounts/JISA-ER.png)

-Or put simply, a JISA is owned by a child and has a registered contact associated with it.
+Put simply, a JISA is owned by a child and has a registered contact associated with it.
 It can have one or more portfolios attached to it.

 ## Account types